McGee earns perfect ACT score - Shelby County Reporter

 Her mom said that she would like to attend West Point, the Annapolis United States Naval Academy or the Coast Guard Academy.

-Traci explained that she saw her daughter as a passionate young woman, who is growing and learning everyday as she inches closer to adulthood.
+Traci explained that she saw her daughter as a passionate young woman, who is growing and learning every day as she inches closer to adulthood.

 “We were recently talking about quotes that inspire her, and she said that her favorite one right now is, ‘I learned to always take on things I’d never done before.
 Growth and comfort do not coexist,’ from IBM CEO Ginni Rometty,” Traci explained.
 “I think Abby is becoming comfortable with being uncomfortable, and that’s really exciting to see.”